Huawei mounts legal challenge against FCC over rural carrier customers

-SHENZHEN, China (Reuters) - China’s Huawei has mounted a legal challenge against the U.S. Federal Communications Commission (FCC) after the body designated the technology giant as a security threat and moved to bar it from a government subsidy program.
+SHENZHEN, China (Reuters) - China’s Huawei mounted a legal challenge against the U.S. Federal Communications Commission (FCC) on Thursday after the body designated the technology giant as a security threat and moved to bar it from a government subsidy program.

 The FCC last month voted unanimously to designate Huawei Technologies Co Ltd and peer ZTE Corp (000063.SZ) as national security risks, barring their U.S. rural carrier customers from tapping an $8.5 billion government fund to purchase Huawei or ZTE telecommunications equipment.